puppetlabs/contributor-summit-project/README.md

 sessions from past Contributor Summits and refocuses on long-term sustainability.
-We're hoping that not only do you get a supported chance to play with some of our new technology, but you can build it into something that contributes to the larger DevOps community. ***We'll kick things off May first*** with a month-long collaborative hackathon and make our first releases during Contributor Summit.
-If you're attending then you can even take the stage for a few minutes to talk about your project if you'd like... but only if you want to!
+We're hoping that not only do you get a supported chance to play with some of our new technology, but you can build it into something that contributes to the larger DevOps community.

+***We'll kick things off May first*** with a month-long collaborative hackathon and make our first releases the week of Contributor Summit.
+If you're attending then you'll even have the opportunity to take the stage for a few minutes to talk about your project!
+If you'd rather not, we can announce it for you.

 We'll work with you via Office Hours throughout the month to help you maximize the value of your time and reduce the amount of overhead you'll have to handle.
 See below